 Diarrhea during pregnancy can be caused by sudden dietary changes, increased hormone production or sensitivity to certain foods that some women experience during pregnancy.
 During the third trimester, diarrhea is more common, especially nearing the due date.

 - How Diarrhea Causes Dehydration: Diarrhea results in a severe loss of water and electrolytes, and it is one of the leading causes of dehydration.
-Replenishing water and electrolytes following an episode of diarrhea is critical to prevent dehydration.
+Replenishing water and electrolytes following an episode of diarrhea is critical to remedy dehydration.

 What Are the Complications of Pregnancy Dehydration?